 Yourself or your sales staff will have a good handle on this number.
 Depending on the effectiveness of the sales pitch or value proposition this could vary from 5% to 70%.
-Since the web lead at this point are usually qualified and in the need for the service, the number may be higher than normal sales process.
+Since the web lead at this point is usually qualified and in the need for the service, the number may be higher than the normal sales process.
 If you don’t know start with 25%.
 This assumes someone has some skill in sales and closing.
 You can improve your website visitor ROI with a better conversion of leads generated by visits.

 Website visitor ROI is dependent on how much revenue your business typically receives from each new client.
 All business owners should know this number.
 For a barber, it might be $15 a haircut.
 Painter, $1,500 a house.
 Roofer, $12,000 per house.
 IT services or equipment, $20,000.
-Use one-time service or product here but you could use lifetime customer values also.
+Use a one-time service or product here but you could use lifetime customer values also.

 The total is the estimated value of the monthly visitors to your website.
 The change in value based on the increasing visitors will give you an incremental value of additional visitors.
-Subtract the cost of the increasing the number of visitors and you should have a positive number.
+Subtract the cost of increasing the number of visitors and you should have a positive number.

 The number will provide you will some guidance on the value of your website traffic.

-A business with good tracking mechanisms can compare costs for the variety of methodologies for attracting visitors with the improvements in conversions and or revenues.
+A business with good tracking mechanisms can compare costs for the variety of methodologies for attracting visitors with improvements in conversions and or revenues.
 It is my opinion that efforts to improve organic search results through SEO, search engine optimization, will provide a better ROI than many of the more traditional marketing methods.
 The primary reason for this is in search a potential customer is looking for information with the intent to purchase sometime soon.
 In traditional push marketing, you are out searching and attempting to convince a potential customer to purchase.

 Getting people to the website is only part of the equation.
 Traditional marketing still applies to how the information is presented to the visitor.
 Are the pages welcoming?
 Do they clearly convey your value proposition?
 For both, the visitor and Google do the content and value demonstrate your authority on the subject?
 Is there a call to action?